lev-a/spark-parSketch/README.md

     --numPart               Number of partitions for parallel data processing

-    --queryFilePath         Path to a given collection of queries --candThresh            Given threshold to find candidate time series from the grids
+    --queryFilePath         Path to a given collection of queries --candThresh            Given threshold (fraction) to find candidate time series from the grids
     --queryResPath          Path to the result of the query (Optional) --saveResult            Boolean parameter, if true - save result of query to file, false - statistics output to console [Default: false]
     --nodesFile             Path to the list of cluster nodes (hostname ips) [Default: nodes]